huggingface/tokenizers/tokenizers/tk-encode/README.md

 ## Building small

-The default build is the slim one: no serde (the `serde` feature is off), and only BPE.
+The default build is the slim one: no serde at all, and only BPE.
 `make slim-size` prints its stripped and gzipped size.

 The largest remaining cost is not in this crate: `std`'s panic, unwinding and